ericphann/video-game-super-resolution/final_models/gan/README_SRGAN.md

 ### 📷 Example: Final Outputs
 ![Final SRGAN Output](results/example_5.png)
-- *(SRGAN output appears brighter compared to the input and ground-truth HR images.)*
+- SRGAN output appears brighter compared to the input and ground-truth HR images.
-- *(Noticeable improvements in detail and color after post-processing and tuning.)*
+- Noticeable improvements in detail and color after post-processing and tuning.

 ### Results Final
 ![Best Trial](results/Results.png)

+- Modest increase in the PSNR of approximately 1.8 dB represents a meaningful enhancement in reconstruction quality, with visible reductions in artifacts and improved detail preservation.
+While state of the art models can achieve PSNR values in the 25-30 dB range, our current results are promising for a relatively compact model architecture trained on a limited dataset.
 ---

 # 🎯 Learnings and Insights
 - Weight initialization significantly affects GAN training stability and convergence speed.
 - Color correction can noticeably improve perceived output quality.
 - Optuna tuning helped balance model complexity and performance.
-- Future improvements could include expanding the generator to ESRGAN architecture (+ more residual blocks).
+- Future improvements include expanding the generator to ESRGAN architecture (add more residual blocks) and focus on further model refinements and training optimizations to push performance beyond the 20 dB threshold.
 ---

 ## Acknowledgements